mtumilowicz/rust-rocket-workshop/README.txt

     let response = req.dispatch();
     * blocking testing API is easier to use and should be preferred
         * rocket::local::asynchronous
+* Typed validation for dynamic parameters like id is implemented via the FromParam trait.
+* to override entries use env variable: ROCKET_{PARAM}
+    * example: `ROCKET_PORT=9092`

 ## thiserror